Utah Administrative Code

 (v) Other economic development that the film contributes in the State of Utah;

 (b) Applications shall be made in the form prescribed by the Office, including required attachments or additional information.

 (i) Incomplete applications will not be considered received until the application is deemed complete by the UFC.

 (ii) A script is required as part of the application.

-(1) A treatment may only be submitted where a script for a project type is not possible for example, because the project is a documentary or reality based television show.
+(1) A treatment may only be submitted where a script for a project type is not possible for example, because the project is a documentary.
 The Utah Film Commission will determine in its sole discretion if a treatment can be substituted for a script.